-Many people with disability are living in residential aged care because there is a chronic shortage of accessible and affordable housing available to them, particularly for people with complex support needs.
+Many people with disability are living in aged care because there is a chronic shortage of accessible and affordable housing available to them, particularly for people with complex support needs.

 There is a critical need for new housing options that are close to shops, services and public transport, both for ease of access and also because a disproportionate number of people with disability are on low incomes.
 But well-located housing is often unaffordable or not designed for people with mobility impairments.

 The Summer Foundation advocates for policy solutions that will increase accessible and affordable housing options and reduce the number of young people being forced to live in aged care.

 Solution 1: Amend the National Construction Code to require all new housing to be built according to Livable Housing Australia (LHA) Gold standard

 Regulation is essential for the future growth of accessible housing, as voluntary standards have failed to create an adequate supply of accessible housing.
 Gold standard in all new dwellings will allow more Australians to age in place and more easily modify their house for greater accessibility should it be required.